mdarmstr/fbd/README.md

 # Fusion by Design (FBD)
-This repository includes the supporting data and code for the article: Fusion of common factor spaces for designed, heteromodal datasets by Michael Sorochan Armstrong and Jos\'e Camacho.
+This repository includes the supporting data and code for the article: __Fusion of common factor spaces for designed, heteromodal datasets by Michael Sorochan Armstrong and Jos\'e Camacho__.
 Please note that MATLAB scripts require the use of the Statistics and Machine Learning Toolbox.

 ## Directories
 ### data_cleaning